Learning the Malay Language from Scratch

 And if you’re looking for Malaysian Malay-language writers, you’ve got several to choose from.
 Ramlee Awang Murshid is a prolific author whose books have won awards and some have been made into movies.
 His novels tend to be fantasy, adventure, historical, or some blend of the three, and are often described as “thrilling.”

 Emy Roberto’s novels focus on relationships: what happens when marriages are unhappy, or a pregnancy is unwanted?
-Her relationships-oriented novellas will teach you plenty of useful, modern vocabulary.
+Her relationship-oriented novellas will teach you plenty of useful, modern vocabulary.

 If you’re struggling to buy some of these books from abroad, you can read plenty of Malay Pantun, a traditional poetic form, online.
 You can find some here.
 And if poetry’s not to your taste, try reading these children’s books.